mikementor/playwright-fluent-ts-cucumber7-starter/README.md

     return 'pending';
   });
   ```
+(Or use Autosuggestion from your IDE)

 ## To use a custom option on the CLI

-With cucumber-js v7, you cannot have anymore custom options on the CLI.
-This is a breaking change with cucumber-js v6.

-You must instead use environment variables.

-When running your tests localy, you can setup environment variables by customizing the file [set-environment-variables.ts](env/set-environment-variables.ts).
+You can set up environment variables by customizing the file [set-environment-variables.ts](env/set-environment-variables.ts).

 When running on a CI, you should setup your jobs with the expected environment variables.

 ## To use a custom World Objet

-- cutomize the given Custom World Object : [custom-world](world/custom-world.ts)
+- customize the given Custom World Object : [custom-world](world/custom-world.ts)

+### Known Issues